-I'm also a fan of the new back cover that comes with the keyboard, which is finally magnetized this time around — last year, the cover had to be permanently adhered to the back of the Tab S6, which seemed absolutely insane to me.
+I'm also a fan of the new back cover that comes with the keyboard, which is thankfully magnetized this time around — last year, the cover had to be permanently adhered to the back of the Tab S6, which seemed absolutely insane to me.
 With it comes a fantastic kickstand that can hold its position at nearly any angle, along with a cover to keep the S Pen in place while it magnetically charges on the back of the tablet.
 You don't need to spend that much on a great Galaxy Tab S7+ case, though — there are covers that cost a fraction of what Samsung charges for the official keyboard case.

 Those accessories are essential add-ons if you ask me.
 Even being this thin, a 12.4-inch tablet is just massive to try and use handheld like a clipboard, and you'll really want the kickstand cover for watching movies and YouTube videos — and with a screen this good, you'll probably be doing that a lot.
 Of course, the quad speakers tuned by AKG don't hurt either.
 They get surprisingly loud and sound fantastic for sitting in such a thin device.

 That screen also hides an optical in-display fingerprint sensor, which works about as well as it does on Samsung's phones released around the same time frame — in other words, good, but not great.
 Overall, I like that it's here; it's certainly easier than typing in a long password, especially when I don't have the keyboard attached.
 But you can also fall back on camera-based facial recognition or any of Android's other various authentication methods.

 Thanks to the new 120Hz refresh rate, the S Pen feels just as smooth on the Tab S7+ as it did on the Note 20 Ultra.
 There's almost zero latency, and writing or drawing on the screen feels as close to a real pen on paper as I've ever experienced on a slab of smart, glowing glass.
 In a software update in April, the S Pen picked up improved performance with better pressure sensitivity recognition when you're using the tablet as a secondary monitor.
 Best of all, the S Pen is included in the box!

-But I almost never use the Tab S7+ in its default setting, because launching into Samsung's DeX interface unlocks an entirely new way to use the tablet.
+But I rarely use the Tab S7+ in its default setting because launching into Samsung's DeX interface unlocks an entirely new way to use the tablet.
 On Samsung's phones, DeX basically only works when connected to an external monitor and keyboard (though more recently, Wireless DeX allows you to cast your phone's screen onto a TV).
-On the tab S7+, however, DeX works natively to offer a full desktop-like experience, complete with a taskbar and windowed apps — and thanks to a software update, DeX also supports screen recording.
+On the Tab S7+, however, DeX works natively to offer a full desktop-like experience, complete with a taskbar and windowed apps — and thanks to a software update, DeX also supports screen recording.

 This allows you to treat the Tab S7+ like you would a traditional laptop.
 You can open multiple apps in floating windows, then drag an app window to any edge of the screen to snap it to that portion.
 You can also use app windows to run apps that don't scale well for tablets (such as Instagram) in smaller, more practical views.
 DeX makes a massive difference in the tablet's overall usability.